schnurrd/ICL-Architectures/README.md

 - `config_file` (required): Path to the Python configuration file that defines a `config` variable
 - `--device`: Device to use for training (e.g., 'cuda:0', 'cpu').
 If not specified, will auto-detect.
 - `--compile`: Use torch.compile for the model (requires PyTorch 2.0+)
-- `--checkpoint-save-load-prefix`: Path to save/load checkpoint and for tensorboard.
+- `--checkpoint-save-load-prefix`: Path to save/load checkpoint (and default wandb dir).
 - `--checkpoint-save-load-suffix`: Suffix to add to the checkpoint save/load path. this can e.g. be the seed.
-- `--tensorboard-path`: Path to save tensorboard.
-If not provided, will use the checkpoint save/load prefix or the path in the config file.
+- `--wandb` / `--no-wandb`: Enable/disable wandb logging (wandb settings come from the config file).
 - `--config-index`: Index of the config to use.
 This is used to select a config from the config file.
 - `--overwrite`: Start fresh even if a checkpoint/config exists at the target path (do not load, overwrite on save).